-Since 2009, the Manistee County Child Advocacy Center has provided a child-centered environment for children and their families who have experienced sexual abuse or severe physical abuse.
-Through the work of the Manistee County CAC, a team of child abuse professionals – including social workers, law enforcement, child protective services, prosecutors, medical examiners, and mental health professionals – are brought together to provide a coordinated response that best meets the needs of the child and family.
+Since 2009, the Lakeshore Children's Advocacy Center has provided a child-centered environment for children and their families who have experienced sexual abuse, severe physical abuse, or if a child has been a witness to violence.
+Through the work of the Lakeshore CAC, a team of child abuse professionals – including social workers, law enforcement, child protective services, prosecutors, medical examiners, and mental health professionals – are brought together to provide a coordinated response that best meets the needs of the child and family.

-The Manistee County Child Advocacy Center is one of 33 CACs in Michigan and one of more than 900 in the United States.
-Our services include:
+The Lakeshore Children's Advocacy Center is one of 40 CACs in Michigan and one of more than 900 in the United States.

 All services are provided at no cost to children and families.